jmwislez/sauna/README.md

 For a 6 kW heater (any heater above 4.5 kW), a three phase electricity installation is needed.
 Check what is needed to do this legally and safely at your place.
 I installed an underground EXVB 5G2.5mm2 cable in a red plastic tube at a depth of 60cm, which led to a separate fuse board with a 30mA differential fuse (sauna is a wet zone) and a 3-phase 16A overcurrent fuse.
 The cables that led power into the sauna (for the heater and the light) was a SIHF cable given the heat endured in a sauna.

 Be sure to include ventilation.
 Foresee a wide slit underneath the heater for air input, and an exit halfway the opposite wall.

+## The shower

+Given the absence of a sewer connection, the water needs to infiltrate into the ground.
+Also, I wanted to be able to easily empty or lower the levels in the water pipes in and above the ground in case of frost.
+Finally, I wanted to have the possibility for having sun-heated water.
+All this ended up in a way too complex set of pipes and valves (which I can draw and post if there is interest), but it works!

 ## Using the sauna